Reflections on Work

 These short reflections are designed to help you see your own work situation through a Biblical lens.
 Each one might take you 20 minutes or so.
 Perfect for a coffee break!

-If these reflections bring up particular issues that you’d like to discuss further, we would be delighted to help.
+If they bring up particular issues that you’d like to discuss further, we’d be delighted to help.
 Do get in touch!

 Reflection 1: What's the purpose of my work?